top of page

 • Common property title search

-• By-laws which affect the strata scheme
+• By-laws that affect the strata scheme

-• Planning certificate issued by local council
+• Planning certificate issued by the local council

 • Sewer location plan and sewer service diagram showing the location of sewer lines